zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/introduction-to-personalizing-site-experience.md

 # Introduction to Personalizing Site Experience

 Liferay DXP comes out of the box with powerful tools to understand and deliver personalized experiences to your site's users.
 The first step to delivering a personalized experience is to start with understanding, or Segmenting your users.
+User Segments are synamically assigned User collections.
+Instead of manually assigning Users to the collection, Users are dynamically assigned to Segments based on shared attributes or behaviors.

 ## Segmentation